szabgab/slides/python/README.md

 ## Pytest

+* parametrized tests
+* fork -disregard one of the report from the child process

 * Can we protect our test from infinite (or too long) process? e.g. what if we get in an infinite loop?
 Can we set a max run time for the tests?
 (API testing meaning (exceptions?) meaning of 500 400 errors?